ganeti/ganeti/man/hspace.rst

   The minimum amount of free disk space remaining, as a floating point number.
 For example, specifying *disk-ratio* as **0.25** means that at least one quarter of disk space should be left free on nodes.

+\--independent-groups
+  Consider all groups independent.
+That is, if a node that is not N+1 happy is found, ignore its group, but still do allocation in the other groups.
+The default is to not try allocation at all, if some not N+1 happy node is found.

 -l *rounds*, \--max-length=*rounds*
   Restrict the number of instance allocations to this length.
 This is